 The Japanese art market is relatively small in global terms but today, there is hope for growth.
 In light of this, we are establishing this space with a wish that through galleries communicating the joy of collecting, as well as revealing more about installation and storage with the viewpoint of collectors in mind, a less hierarchical collector-gallery relationship can be created.
 In other words, we feel it is important for galleries, which introduce artworks for potential acquisition to collectors, to share not just the enjoyment and significance of collecting, but also the concerns and knowledge that come with it.

 Masahiro Maki has continued to engage with these artists and artworks, artist by artist, work by work.
 He hopes to open the collection that he has thus built up to the public, periodically changing what is on view and starting a conversation with the visitors who come to see it – through viewing this collection, for the meaningfulness of collecting art to be experienced as something closer to home.

-– UPCOMING EXHIBITION
+– CURRENT EXHIBITION